Abdullateef2006/hackathon_recyclu_backend/README.md

 ## 🛠️ Technologies Used

 - Python
-- Django (or Flask, etc.)
+- Django and django rest framework(drf)
-- HTML, CSS, JavaScript
 - SQLite or PostgreSQL
-- [Add more depending on your stack]

 ---